 6. Allow the belt to retract.
+Pull up on the shoulder webbing.
 A clicking sound will be heard as the belt retracts.
 This indicates the retractor is in the automatic locking mode.
-Pull on the lap belt portion across the child seat towards the buckle and continue to pull up on the shoulder belt portion while pushing down on the child seat allowing the shoulder belt to retract to remove any slack in the seat belt.
+Push down on the child seat while you pull up on the belt to remove any slack in the belt.
 See Figures 5 and 6.